 Employee engagement is a very popular topic of discussion in any organization.
 According to a study, disengaged employees in the U.S. alone cost an organization a whopping $450 billion to $ 550 billion a year.

-To avoid such loses to the organization and to create a workforce that is not only actively engaged but also motivated enough to perform at the workplace employee engagement ideas, strategies and best practices are essential.
+To avoid such loses to the organization and to create a workforce that is not only actively engaged but also motivated enough to perform at the workplace employee engagement strategies, best practices and ideas are essential.

 Employee engagement ideas – the buzzword that has taken the industry by storm, can be more niche for your workplace than you might expect.
 If you are an HR leader, you might have the pressure to do what others are doing – conduct engagement activities by borrowing employee engagement ideas from what is perceived to be trendy.
 However, as a leader, you might already be aware that what works in one workplace may not work in yours.
 Why?
 Because you do not have the same people!